 If you’re already fit and active, try to keep going – it will not only make a stroke less likely, but it will also help you stay healthy and improve your mood.
 If you need to make some lifestyle changes like quitting smoking or losing weight, ask your GP or pharmacist about the help that’s available in your local area.

-If you have questions about your TIA or just want to speak to someone, call our Helpline.
+If you have questions about your TIA or just want to speak to someone, call our Helpline on 0303 3033 100.

 Long-term effects of TIA